FAQ for Potential Penn MSTP Applicants

 Do you have a question that wasn’t answered above or in our other Applicant Info pages?

-If so, please e-mail Maggie Krall, Director of Administration for the Combined Degree and Physician Scholar Programs, and she’ll be glad to provide additional information.
+If so, please e-mail Maura Tucker, Associate Director for the MD-PhD program, and she’ll be glad to provide additional information.